"From the People of the Netherlands to the People of the United States."

 50th Anniversary Restoration

-With the imminent 50th anniversary of the liberation of the Netherlands in 1995, a group of prominent Dutch businessmen decided to establish a foundation to assist in the modernization and refurbishment of the carillon and the tower.
-These men were mindful of the original motivation of the Netherlands Carillon as a token of gratitude for American assistance in restoring Holland's freedom.
+As the 50th anniversary of the liberation of the Netherlands approached in 1995, a group of prominent Dutch businessmen decided to establish a foundation to assist in the modernization and refurbishment of the carillon and the tower.
+These men were mindful of the original significance of the Netherlands Carillon as a token of gratitude for American assistance in restoring Holland's freedom.

-Together with the Netherlands Chamber of Commerce in the United States, and with meaningful encouragement from the Netherland-America Foundation, they established a legal entity, Foundation Nederlands Carillon Washington D.C.
-1945-1995, to raise the necessary funds that would ensure that the carillon would be completely modernized.
-The project, with strong financial support from the Netherlands government, moved ahead and the 50th bell of the Netherlands Carillon was officially dedicated on Friday May 5, 1995, on the 50th anniversary of the liberation of the Netherlands.
+Together with the Netherlands Chamber of Commerce in the United States, the Netherland-America Foundation, and the Netherlands government, they raised funds necessary to modernize the carillon.
+The 50th bell of the Netherlands Carillon was officially dedicated on Friday May 5, 1995—the 50th anniversary of the liberation of the Netherlands.

 The smaller bells were removed and returned to the Netherlands for work.
-The larger bells (which would have been extremely difficult to remove) were reworked in-place.
+The larger bells (which would have been extremely difficult to remove) were repaired in place.
 The original playing console was removed and a new unit installed.
-The 50th bell was added to the carillon as a symbol of the 50 years of freedom enjoyed by Holland since 1945.